SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

   or refer to ``self`` as a value until after the first phase of initialization is complete.

-The class instance is not fully valid until the first phase ends.
+The class instance isn't fully valid until the first phase ends.
 Properties can only be accessed, and methods can only be called, once the class instance is known to be valid at the end of the first phase.